6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 About Mahasaptami

 On the 7th day, the banana tree is cleaned with Ganga Jal and decorated to symbolize the wife of Lord Ganesha.
 This process is called “Nabapatrika”.
 The priest then performs the process of “Prana Pratistha”.
-Only after these devotees can offer the goddess prayer and food as a Bhog.
+Only after these devotees can they offer the goddess prayer and food as a Bhog.

 About Mahaastami